Here is some insider information about halberesford.com:

 - Software as a Service (SaaS)

 - Dedicated hosting

 - Infrastructure as a Service (IaaS)

 1. Software as a Service (SaaS)

-This is the opposite of DIY.
-SaaS means that you interact with the software that someone else installed on one or more web servers.
-You have no control over any web server and as such are not actually "setting up your web server," although you can still enjoy the services provided.
+This is web publishing equivalent of hand-holding.
+SaaS means that you interact with the software that someone else installed on one or more web servers and have no control over any web server.
+As such, you are not actually "setting up your web server," although you can still enjoy the services provided.
 To use a SaaS option, you go to the provider's website, sign up, and follow their instructions.
 Depending on the service, you should be able to serve your first web page in as little as 10 minutes.

 - Useful if - You want to build a website fast, with minimal effort on your part.

 - Example providers - Squarespace Google Sites Wordpress.com